-- Sound is crisp enough to not require a dedicated sound bar for a fully immersive, home theater style experience.
+- The sound is crisp enough to not require a dedicated soundbar for a fully immersive, home theatre style experience.

-- The picture on this product is amazing.
+- The picture quality of this product is amazing.
 Like a few of the higher end devices on this list, it is a fully 4K television that brings to high definition life nearly any image that you display on it.